tonussi/lemur/README.md

 ![Lyrebird](http://upload.wikimedia.org/wikipedia/commons/4/42/Flickr_-_law_keven_-_How_much_longer_have_I_got_to_wait%5E.jpg)

-# Lemur
+# Ring-tailed lemur

-Lemurs make up the infraorder Lemuriformes and are members of a group of primates known as prosimians.
-The term "lemur" is derived from the Latin word lemures, meaning "spirits of the night" or "ghosts".
+The ring-tailed lemur (Lemur catta) is a large strepsirrhine primate and the most recognized lemur due to its long, black and white ringed tail.
+It belongs to Lemuridae, one of five lemur families, and is the only member of the Lemur genus.
+Like all lemurs it is endemic to the island of Madagascar.

 # Para usar